+I tried to write something about the killings in Las Vegas but found I couldn’t.
+Others will.
+For today, I am looking at how thankful we are for our home.
 Compared to all of the homes we lived in while in the States, our current house is more like a tent.
-Cement floors (no carpets or rugs), no trash pick-up, no city water, no sewage, and really iffy electric power.
+Cement floors (no carpets or rugs), no trash pick-up, no sewage (we have septic tanks), and really iffy electric power.
 When it was finished, there were no interior doors because the locals don’t use them—just hang curtains across the openings.
 No central heat, no air-conditioning, no heaters of any kind, no fire place, and a propane stove with no temperature regulator for the oven for cooking.
 No dishwasher, no dryer, no washing machine, no vacuum cleaner, and brooms and mops so cheaply made they wear out in a matter of weeks.
 Because of the constant wind and open windows, we have to sweep and mop and dust every single day.
-We have a well (hand-dug, fifty feet deep) with a submersible pump that lifts the water to a 3,000 liter tank on a 20 foot high tower that give us gravity feed so we can have running water--even though it is not safe to drink, must be filtered.
-Have to fill the tank every single day.
+We do have a well (hand-dug, fifty feet deep) with a submersible pump that lifts the water to a 3,000 liter tank on a 20 foot high tower that give us gravity feed so we can have running water--even though it is not safe to drink, must be filtered.
+Have to fill the tank every single day, but with the drought and the wells drying up, we can only fill it half way.
+We will have city water with a separate tank as of Thursday or Friday of this week.
 We have septic tanks that have to be emptied about every three years but thankfully there are people here who do that.
 There are no furniture stores, all our furniture is handmade by local craftsman to our specifications.
 There are places where you can buy chairs or couches, but here, the locals like the furniture to be near the floor so that sitting is more like squatting.
 Us old Americans have to have much taller furniture.
 We can’t get gas hot-water heaters or even ones that hold more than twelve gallons, so we can have a hot shower but just one a day if we are on the national power grid (our generator cannot run the hot water heaters).
 Because we do have running water indoors, we have flush toilets inside the house.
 The builders were shocked that we would have our bathrooms inside the house which they thought was just shocking and crude—they all use squat holes in outdoor choos or what we would call out-houses.
-The picture at the right is of Karen teaching the wives of our pastors how to dry meat—our house is in the background.